davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 1. Open up the Triangle class, find the section of code (usually towards the top of the class) that lists all the instance variables.
 Modify it to store 2 new instance variables: `area` and `perimeter`.
 It doesn't matter if these go first or last in line of your instance-variable segment.
 Before you declare each one, you ought to be thinking ahead --- what nature of data does each hold?
 Integers?
 Strings?
 Doubles?
 Something else?
 (We're talking triangles after all... do you remember how to calculate areas and perimeters of triangles?
 What kind of value do you need to capture?)
 Choose the right data types, and declare `area` and `perimeter` two now.

-2. Back in the BlueJ project window, *instantiate* a new `Triangle` object and inspect its state by double-clicking it.
+2. Back in the BlueJ project window, click the compile button, and then *instantiate* a new `Triangle` object.
+Then inspect its state by double-clicking on the new object.
 You should see the two new instance variables you just declared, but alas, they show up as zeroes.

     - It's important to use this moment to reflect.
 Even though you gave these instance variables good names that indicate what they are, they don't just magically get values.
 (Computers are morons!)